-At the start of the financial year ended September 30, 2022, the Corporation did not have in place any formal objectives or criteria for assessing the compensation of its directors and executive officers, including the NEOs.
-Compensation payable to executive officers and directors was reviewed and recommended by the Corporation's GCN Committee, and ultimately approved by the Board on an annual basis.
-The Corporation had not established any specific performance criteria or goals to which total compensation or any significant element of total compensation to be paid to any NEO is dependent except with respect to Dr. Matthew James, President and CEO of the Corporation, effective December 20, 2021, and Mr. Jan Votava, the Managing Director of Mangan Chvaletice s.r.o. as discussed below under "Elements of Executive Compensation for NEOs".
-NEOs' performance was reviewed in light of the Corporation's objectives and such officers' compensation was also compared to that of executive officers of companies of similar size and stage of development in the mineral exploration industry.
+At the start of the fiscal year ended September 30, 2024, the Corporation did not have in place any formal objectives or criteria for assessing the compensation of its directors and executive officers, including the NEOs.
+Compensation payable to executive officers and directors was reviewed and recommended by the Corporation's GCN Committee and ultimately approved by the Board on an annual basis.

-During the fiscal year ended September 30, 2022, the Corporation's GCN Committee reviewed all compensation policies in place and recommended to the Board the adoption of formal compensation guidelines based on a "pay for performance" approach which aims to design compensation elements with the following objectives:
+In May 2024, the Board adopted formal compensation guidelines based on a "pay for performance" approach which aims to design compensation elements with the following objectives: